Ozon3Org/Ozon3/CONTRIBUTING.md

 Files:

 1. `conftest.py`: Location of pytest global and configuration fixtures.
-2. `utils.py`: Location of global Python helper objects (i.e. constants and `Ozone` instance) to use in tests.
+2. `utils.py`: Location of global Python helper objects (i.e. constants and `Ozone3` instance) to use in tests.
 3. `test_*.py`: Test files, each file is testing one public method.

 ### Setting up and running tests